redox-os/website/content/quickstart.en.md

 ## Building Redox

 Building Redox from source code is supported on Linux, and may work on some other platforms, but is not currently supported on Windows.
-To build Redox read [this](https://doc.redox-os.org/book/podman-build.html) page.
+To build Redox read the [Building Redox](https://doc.redox-os.org/book/podman-build.html) page.